 After all the skullduggery and outlandish storytelling concerning the ghosts Stephen Paddock and Jesus Campos, readers should take heed that this is nothing new.
 We’ve seen this rodeo before.

-What are the odds that even the most vicious white racist on the planet would go out in a blaze of glory with this set of victims and in a church.
-What do they have to do with rape and take overs?
-On a scale of one to Mandalay Bay, Dylann Storm Roof is a Mandalay.
+What are the odds that even the most vicious white racist on the planet would go out in a blaze of glory with this set of victims and in a church no less.

-And what of the “Storm Roof’s” presentation?
-This is right out of Stereotyping 101.
-First we get a little twist, as it seems “Storm Roof” is somehow tuned into the Rhodesian apartheid badge-collection scene, which he is seen wearing in a “sober pose.”
-It looks like something right out of a Dave “Chappelle Show” white-power skit.
-Maybe the script writers thought a swastika or a Hitler Youth pin would have been too in your face, so they used something a bit more subtle.
+First, we get a little twist, as it seems “Storm Roof” is somehow tuned into the Rhodesian apartheid badge-collection scene, which he is seen wearing in a “sober pose.”
+It looks like something right out of one of those Dave “Chappelle Show” white-power skits.
 Come on deceivers, is this all you got?

 So let me see if I got all this straight: A young morose-looking white guy named “Storm Roof” goes into a prayer service, accuses the devout of being involved in the raping of white women and shoots old church ladies and pastors?
 And we shouldn’t “pretend to be surprised” about this?
 Really?
-I think your rag of a publication is what’s compliant, and criminally so.
-Fuck you and the horses you rode in on.
+I think your rag of a race-baiting publication is what’s compliant, and criminally so.

 By sheer coincidence, the campaign against Confederate symbology went ballistic after this staged deception.
 The fraud Storm Roof all but single-handedly killed the Confederate flag.